michaelz/SiteInstanciator/README.md

   3) Creates a new database with a configurable prefix (e.g. db_ ), if necessary, using the same database user (defined in the configuration file).
    You have to know the MYSQL root password for this step.

   4) Installs Drupal, if drush is installed and working, using the previouly defined folders and database.
+NEW: with drush uli, adds a link to create an admin password directly on the site

+  5) NEW: Sends mail with a summary

 To set up the configuration, copy siteinstanciator_default.cfg to siteinstanciator.cfg and change your configuration.